-Two models of crime: the due process model and the crime control model have been debated
+Two crime control models: the due process model and the crime control model have been debated for a long time.

 There are many differences between the due process model and the crime control model: